granstel/Templates.Chatbot/README.md

 -------
 It's available via dotnet new:
-`dotnet new -i GranSteL.Templates.Chatbot` and then `dotnet new gsl.chatbot.full -n MyChatBot` at the required folder
+`dotnet new -i GranSteL.Templates.Chatbot` and then `dotnet new gsl.chatbot.full -n MyChatBot` at the required folder.
+You will get projects for all supported channels: Telegram, Yandex.Dialogs, Chat2Desk.
+You need to add the reference to required channels at main project, e.g. `dotnet add MyChatBot.Api reference MyChatBot.Messengers.Telegram`